 Shouldn’t they have been labeled them ‘Almond Pralines’ or better yet – ‘Not Pralines’?
 Pralines have pecans!
 Isn’t that the whole point?

 So, then I’m left craving a good praline even more – especially after my bite of that overly priced praline impostor.

 I needed a praline.
 Actually needed.
 As in my basic needs for survival are now food, water, shelter, & pralines.
 I figured it was the perfect time to whip up a batch of one of my most favoritest easy desserts – one that tastes just like pralines.
-One in which I’ve been known to eat the entire batch of – in like less than 24 hours.
+I mean, they are NOT pralines, but they taste like them and they are super duper easy.
+I’ve been known to eat the entire batch of – in like less than 24 hours.
 Oops.

 Here’s what you need: